German e-invoicing regulation

 KoSIT summarises the implementation status of the German federal states and makes it available.

 The E-Invoicing Act of 4 April 2017 (‘Act on the Implementation of Directive 2014/55/EU on Electronic Invoicing in Public Procurement’) supplemented the E-Government Act (‘Act on the Promotion of Electronic Administration’) with regulations on e-invoicing (cf. esp.
 Section 4a EGovG).
-With the E-Rechnungsverordnung (E-RechV) of 6 September 2017, further regulations on the design of electronic invoicing were issued by the Federal Government.
+With the E-Rechnungsverordnung (E-RechV) of 6 September 2017, further regulations on the design of electronic invoicing were issued by the federal government.

 Background information on the legislation can be found here:

-Download Directive 2014/55/EU on electronic invoicing in public procurement
+Dokument herunterladen Download Directive 2014/55/EU on electronic invoicing in public procurement

-Download the timeline of the e-invoicing legislation
+Dokument herunterladen Download the timeline of the e-invoicing legislation in Germany

 In the German federal states, electronic invoice exchange is regulated independently: The corresponding implementation acts define when an acceptance obligation for public authorities exists and whether suppliers/service providers have an invoicing obligation.